offlegacy/git-intent/README.md

 Git workflow tool for intentional commits - Define your commit intentions before coding to write more meaningful and purposeful code.

+Inspired by [intentionalcommits.org](https://intentionalcommits.org/), this tool helps you create more focused and purposeful commits by defining your intentions before you start coding.

 ## Installation & Usage

 You can use this tool without installation via `npx`: